mssn/5G_misconfig/README.txt

 This README is used to introduce our released datasets and source codes by our CoNEXT'23 work:
 “Dependent Misconfigurations in 5G/4.5G Radio Resource Control”.

 We have conducted a reality check on dependent misconfiguration with 4.5G/5G datasets from three US operators and one China operator.
-We use one 5G phone model (Google Pixel 5) to collect two US datasets in the metropolitan areas A and B over three top-tier carriers.
+We use one 5G phone model (Google Pixel 5) to collect US datasets in Los Angles, Chicago, Indianapolis and West Lafayette over three top-tier carriers.
 We also use a public dataset with 4G traces collected from one operator in China.

-This reality check has covered 48,247 cells (4G: 44,694 and 5G: 3,553).
+This reality check has covered 26,618 serving cells (4G: 25,005 and 5G: 1,613).
 In this study, all three US operators run 5G in a non-standard-alone (NSA) mode.
 We have collected data speed results through file downloading experiments in the US.

 1) Structure of files